• This field is for validation purposes and should be left unchanged.

 In Scandinavia the best places to see them is in a band approximately between 66°N to 69°N. Sure they could appear in other places, but this sweet spot just above the Arctic Circle is where they’re most likely to put on a show.
 The Northern Lights also shine bright in Iceland which is another popular spot for aurora chasers.

-I also love knowing that when you see the Northern Lights, the same show is happening on the other side of the world.
+One of the lesser known and rather special things about the northern lights is while you’re watching them up there, the same show is probably happening on the other side of the world.
 They’re just a whole lot harder to see down there.

 Scientists have found that most of the time the northern and southern auroras are mirror like images of each other with the same colours and shapes.
 How beautiful is that?